 - Insemination was performed by a person authorized to practice medicine

 - There is written consent of the woman and husband

 - The doctor certifies she/he rendered the service

 However, NYS case law is not clear and definitive regarding artificial insemination rights and responsibilities

 ORDERS OF PROTECTION

 Court procedure for NYS family offenses is found in the Family Court Act (FCT) § 812.
 Family Court and criminal courts have concurrent jurisdiction.
 Victims may proceed in either or both courts.

-Victims must be related to the perpetrator by consanguinity or affinity, or as a former spouse or have a child with the perpetrator for standing to bring action.
+Victims must be related to the perpetrator by consanguinity or affinity, or as a former spouse or have a child with the perpetrator for standing to bring the action.
 The statute also applies to persons in an intimate relationship.
 An intimate relationship is one that is deeper than an ordinary friendship and not necessarily sexual.

 To obtain an Order of Protection from Family Court, the victim will submit a Petition and appear before a family court judge.
 The judge then issues a Summons or a Warrant for the offender to appear.
 The judge may also issue a Temporary Order of Protection at that time.
 After service or arrest, a fact-finding hearing is held by the judge.
 This is akin to a trial.
-The standard of proof for this fact-finding hearing is preponderance of the evidence.
-After the fact-finding a dispositional hearing is held but often rolled into fact-finding hearing.
-A dispositional hearing is akin the sentencing portion of a criminal trial.
+The standard of proof for this fact-finding hearing is a preponderance of the evidence.
+After the fact-finding, a dispositional hearing is held but often rolled into the fact-finding hearing.
+A dispositional hearing is akin to the sentencing portion of a criminal trial.

 The duration of a Family Court Order of Protection is a maximum of 2 years unless the court finds Aggravating Circumstances.
 Aggravating Circumstances can extend the order to 5 years.